 We've embedded it for your reference below.
 It's a great resource, but it's pretty long (about 20 minutes), so we've also summarised the key take-aways and added some additional commentary below.

 Each section of the case interview, has particular things you'll need to prepare for.
 Let's look at each one in-depth.

 The first several minutes of the interview will cover the business scenario and case framework.
 This typically begins with the recruiter providing a brief statement about the business or industry where you'll focus for the case.
 In the sample case (in the video), you're the CEO of Ice Cream Corporation.

 First, you should ask clarification questions to make sure that you understand the situation correctly.
-For instance, in the video above the first candidate asks what role the CEO has exactly with regards to "pricing" and to "sales".
-Many candidates skip that initial step but it's actually essential as it will help you put together a more relevant framework together.
+For instance, in the video above the first candidate asks exactly what role the CEO has with regards to "pricing" and to "sales".
+Many candidates skip that initial step, but it's actually essential because it will help you put together a more relevant framework.

 Second, once you fully understand the situation and question the interviewer is asking you, you should put a simple case framework together to answer the interviewer's question.
 The objective of this framework is to identify and communicate key areas that you will consider to answer the interviewer's main question.
-For instance, the candidates in the video mention areas including pricing, number of markets and their size, number of competitors and their size, etc.
+For instance, the candidates in the video mention areas including pricing, number of markets, number of competitors, their size, etc.

 If you're familiar with the different types of case interviews, you'll notice that Capital One uses the interviewer-led approach.
 This is the same method used by McKinsey in their application process.